Warsaw Cup

-The Warsaw Cup is an annual figure skating competition sanctioned by the International Skating Union (ISU), organized and hosted by the Polish Figure Skating Association (Polski Związek Łyżwiarstwa Figurowego) and held in Warsaw, Poland.
+The Warsaw Cup is an annual figure skating competition sanctioned by the International Skating Union (ISU), organized and hosted by the Polish Figure Skating Association (Polski Związek Łyżwiarstwa Figurowego) at the Arena COS Torwar in Warsaw, Poland.
 The Warsaw Cup debuted in 2002 as a junior-level competition.
 A pairs event for senior-level skaters was added in 2010, men's and women's in 2012, and ice dance in 2014.
-When the ISU launched the ISU Challenger Series in 2014, the Warsaw Cup was one of the inaugural competitions.
-The Warsaw Cup has been a Challenger Series almost every year since.
-Medals are awarded in men's singles, women's singles, pair skating, and ice dance; and as part of the Challenger Series, skaters earn ISU World Standing points based on their results.
+When the ISU launched the ISU Challenger Series in 2014, the Warsaw Cup was one of the inaugural competitions, and it has been a Challenger Series almost every year since.
+Medals are awarded in men's singles, women's singles, pair skating, and ice dance; and when the event is part of the Challenger Series, skaters earn ISU World Standing points based on their results.

-Alexander Majorov of Sweden holds the record for winning the most Warsaw Cup titles in men's singles (with two), while Ekaterina Kurakova of Poland holds the record in women's singles (with three).
-Valentina Marchei and Ondřej Hotárek of Italy, and Anastasiia Metelkina and Luka Berulava of Georgia, are tied for winning the most titles in pair skating (with two each).
-Evgeniia Lopareva and Geoffrey Brissaud of France hold the record in ice dance (with two).
+Alexander Majorov of Sweden and Vladimir Samoilov of Poland are tied for winning the most Warsaw Cup titles in men's singles (with two each), while Ekaterina Kurakova of Poland holds the record in women's singles (with three).
+Valentina Marchei and Ondřej Hotárek of Italy, and Anastasiia Metelkina and Luka Berulava of Georgia, are tied for winning the most titles in pair skating (with two each), while Evgeniia Lopareva and Geoffrey Brissaud of France hold the record in ice dance (with three).